Traversable Wormholes via a Double Trace Deformation: Holographic Energy and Entropy

 On a Cauchy slice prior to the time when the interaction is turned on, the geometry and bulk quantum state are that of the Hartle-Hawking state.
 Thus the quantum (and classical) extremal surface is located at the bifurcation surface of the original black hole ($E_1$ of Fig. \ref{fig:4.1}).
 On the other hand, after the interaction is over, the bulk quantum state of the fields changes and thus the quantum extremal surface must move.
 By left-right symmetry of the spacetime (together with the fact that the joint state of the entire system is pure so that $S_{EE}$ is the same on both sides) it can it can only move along the vertical axis of symmetry of the spacetime.
 Also, the GSL implies that the new location must be on or behind the causal horizon \cite{EngelhardtWall}, because otherwise it lies on a future horizon whose $S_\mathrm{gen}$ is generically increasing.

 In fact, at first order in $h$, the GSL implies that the quantum extremal surface must lie exactly at the point $E_2$ in Fig. \ref{fig:4.1}, where the two future horizons intersect.
 For since the GSL is true in every state \cite{Wall2012}, and saturated for the Hartle-Hawking state, it must also be saturated for any first order perturbation to the Hartle-Hawking state \cite{Wall:2009wm}.
 But if $S_\mathrm{gen}$ is stationary along two linearly independent normal directions of $E_2$, then it must be a quantum extremal surface.

-Since the geometry near the bifurcation surface is unaffected by the perturbation, at order $h$ the area of the quantum extremal surface is unchanged from the original state.
-On the other hand, $S_\text{bulk}$ has nonlocal aspects.
-Therefore, the decrease of $S_{EE}$ at first order must be entirely due to a corresponding decrease in $S_\text{bulk}$ evaluated at the bifurcation surface $E_1$.
+As noted above, the area and bulk entanglement entropies are identical for $E_1$ and $E_2$ at linear order in $h$ (as long as they are well-defined).
 Any effects arising from differences between $E_1$ and $E_2$ are suppressed by additional powers of $h$.

 At second order in $h$, the GSL should no longer be saturated on the future horizon.
 Hence $S_\text{bulk}$ is increasing with time at $E_2$, and the quantum extremal surface will instead be located slightly above the point $E_2$.